WJCHumble/vite-plugin-starter/README.md

 - TypeScript
 - Jest
+- Eslint
-- Git Action, it's use the workflow to automatically publish npm.
+- Git Action, it's use the workflow to automatically publish npm

 ## Usage